Galusha A. Grow: 1861 speaker election

 Although events of the war dominated and the First Battle of Bull Run occurred only two weeks after the 37th Congress was called into session, under Grow's leadership, several major acts of Congress were passed and signed into law, particularly the Morrill Land-Grant College Act (passed House June 17, 1862), the Pacific Railway Act authorizing land grants to encourage the construction of the transcontinental railroad, and the Homestead Act, which in over a century resulted in the establishment of 1.6 million homesteads.

 Loss of congressional seat and interim

+Second Mortgage Bond of the International Rail Road Company of Texas, issued 15 January 1874, signed by president Galusha A. Grow.

 Grow, a supporter of the Radical Republicans, was defeated in his re-election bid in 1862, becoming the second sitting House Speaker in a row to lose his seat.

 Grow was a delegate to the Republican National Convention in 1864 and 1868.

 He moved to Houston, Texas in 1871, and that year became president of what became known as the International - Great Northern Railroad, a position he held until 1875.
 He then returned to Pennsylvania and the practice of law from 1875 to 1894.